 Crazy Awesome: Trajectory.
 His ultimate plan?
 It's to destroy the sun with a catapult.
 Which basically means firing safes, anvils, and pianos towards it.
 Essentially, he's shooting unbelievably heavy death in every direction because he doesn't understand how far away the sun is.

-Darkness-Induced Audience Apathy: As of 'At the Grand Galloping Gala', in which the L6 descend to the level of the corrupt nobles and plan to commit high treason to fight them, has caused some readers to stop caring which side wins.
+Darkness-Induced Audience Apathy: As of 'At the Grand Galloping Gala', some readers perceived the L6 as descending to the level of the corrupt nobles and planning to commit high treason to fight them, which caused them to stop caring which side wins.

 Ensemble Darkhorse: Octavia Philharmonica has had a Character Development arc throughout the season that is arguably as meaningful as those of the Elements of Harmony, even getting her own character focus episodes.